Open-EO/openeo-python-client/docs/basics.rst

 .. note::
    Note how we specify a time range and set of bands to load.
-By filtering as early as possible, we avoid incurring unneeded costs, and make it easier for the backend to load the right data.
+By filtering as early as possible, we avoid incurring unneeded costs, and make it easier for the back-end to load the right data.

 Now we have a :class:`ImageCollection <openeo.ImageCollection>` object called ``sentinel2_data_cube``.
 Creating this object does not yet load any data, but virtually it can contain a lot of data depending on the filters you